-His practice includes assistance to student loan issuers, helping them restructure previously issued securities.
 He also represents private equity firms and hedge funds in acquisitions of financial companies and performing and non-performing financial assets, and financial institutions in sales of businesses and assets to investment funds.
 In addition, Keith has represented asset managers and insurance companies in various fixed income investments.

-Keith counsels clients in transactions involving residential mortgage loans, commercial mortgage loans (including small balance), credit card receivables, SBA loans, servicer advances, student loans, auto loans, cell towers, trade receivables, and peer-to-peer/marketplace loans.
+Keith counsels clients in transactions involving residential mortgage loans, commercial mortgage loans (including small balance), credit card receivables, tax liens, SBA loans, servicer advances, student loans, auto loans, cell towers, trade receivables, and peer-to-peer/marketplace loans.

 Prior to joining Morgan Lewis, Keith was a partner in a global law firm, where he chaired the securitization group and was resident in its New York office.

 Columbia Law School, 1984, J.D., Harlan Fiske Stone Scholar

 Awards and Affiliations

 Member, American Bar Association, Business Law Section